WilliamJChen/ArtTransfer/README.md

 # ArtTransfer
 using tensorflow to create an art transfer application.
-Still doing testing in notbooks.
-After I would like to create a web application to interact with the model
-This project is currently on hold
+Still in developements in google colab